kimjoar/writings/understanding-backbone.md

 Now that we have introduced models, we need a concepts for a list of models, such as the list of statuses in our application.
-The concept in Backbone for this is named Collection.
+The concept in Backbone.js for this is named Collection.
 For a Collection we can specify the type of model it accepts.

 ```diff